 Conceptually, for each document being rendered, Gecko creates a container called a DOMWindow.
 Each WebBrowser exposes a tree of DOMWindows - representing the frame hierarchy for the current document.
 As such, access to individual document frames is done via the DOMWindow interfaces.
 Manipulation of the entire document structure is done via the various WebBrowser interfaces.

-Most of Gecko's functionality is exposed through the nsWebBrowser component.
+Overview: Most of Gecko's functionality is exposed through the nsWebBrowser component.
 The WebBrowser provides a simple mechanism for other applications to leverage Gecko functionality.
 Each instance of a WebBrowser encapsulates a full featured HTML content area.

 The embedding application receives notifications from Gecko through a set of callback interfaces it may choose to implement.